Vacyy/Tournament-Creator/README.md

 - **Database:**
   - All sql commands are in `tournamentdb.sql`
-  - DB quickly access Procedures go to `/Code/Procedures.txt`.
+  - To quickly access Procedures go to `/Code/Procedures.txt`.

 ## Authors
 - Mikołaj Pałka (me)